rafisaiyari/rafisaiyari/README.md

 # Hi there, I'm Mohammad Rafi Saiyari 👋

-## Full-Stack Developer | Supervised Learning Enthusiast | Software Developer
+## Full-Stack Developer | Supervised Learning and React Enthusiast

 I'm a passionate software developer focused on building meaningful applications that solve real-world problems.
-With expertise in modern web technologies and a growing interest in machine learning, I enjoy creating efficient, scalable solutions from frontend to backend.
+With experience in modern web technologies and a growing interest in machine learning, I enjoy creating efficient, scalable solutions from frontend to backend.

 ---

 ## 🚀 About Me

 - 🔭 Currently honing my skills to become a better developer
-- 🌱 Learning **Spring Boot** to expand my backend expertise
 - 🤝 Open to collaborations on projects that **solve real-world problems**
-- 💡 Enthusiastic about integrating machine learning with web applications
+- 💡 Enthusiastic about integrating machine learning and web applications

 ---